GitauHarrison/notes/web_development/personal_blog/working_with_database.md

 from app import routes, models
 ```

-We have imported our models into the application instance.
+We have imported our `models` into the application instance.

 ### Database Models

 Our database models will be defined by classes.
 The ORM layer will do the translation of our classes into rows in the proper database tables.
 Let us think about the data we want to add to our database.
 Our form collects a visitor's _username_, _email_ and _comment_.
-These are the data we are interested in, and they are the ones that will do into our database.
+These are the data we are interested in, and they are the ones that will go into our database.
 The table below will show how the _User_ table in our database will look like.

 ![Database Schema](/images/db_schema.png)

 `id` field is usually in all models.
-They are used as primary keys.
+It is used as a primary key.
 This field is automatically assigned a unique `id` value.
-We will use this field in our database.

-The `Username`, `Email` and `Comment` fields are defined by us.
+The `Username` and `Email` fields are defined by us.
 The type of data they hold is `string` (or `VARCHAR` in database jargon).
 Each of this field has a maximum length defined to optimize on storage space.

 Now that we know what we want for our user table, we can code it in our `models` module.
 Since we do not have it yet, let us go ahead and create an empty `models.py` file in our _app_ directory: